 where $i,j=1,2,3$ in \eqref{E:Necessary_causality_DNMR_c}, \eqref{E:Necessary_causality_DNMR_d}, \eqref{E:Necessary_causality_DNMR_e}, and \eqref{E:Necessary_causality_DNMR_f}. \end{theorem}

 \begin{remark} In the statement of Theorem \ref{T:Causality_DNMR}, we use \emph{sufficiently regular} to mean any class of functions for which the domain-of-dependence property can be proven, with the domain of dependence of solutions based on their characteristics.
-Currently, the Cauchy problem for equations \eqref{E:DNMR} is known to be solvable only in the Gevrey class (see Section \ref{S:LWP_DNMR}), thus Theorem \ref{T:Causality_DNMR} applies in this case.
-Nevertheless, if the Cauchy problem is solvable in more general reasonable function spaces, including Sobolev spaces, then one can establish causality in these spaces and the validity of Theorem \ref{T:Causality_DNMR} with the ideas of Section \ref{S:Domain_of_dependence_outside_Gevrey}. \end{remark}
+Currently, the Cauchy problem for Eqs.~\eqref{E:DNMR} is known to be solvable only in the Gevrey class (see Sect.~\ref{S:LWP_DNMR}), thus Theorem \ref{T:Causality_DNMR} applies in this case.
+Nevertheless, if the Cauchy problem is solvable in more general reasonable function spaces, including Sobolev spaces, then one can establish causality in these spaces and the validity of Theorem \ref{T:Causality_DNMR} with the ideas of Sect.~\ref{S:Domain_of_dependence_outside_Gevrey}. \end{remark}